storyprotocol/documentation/docs/Developers/tutorials/register-stability-images.md

 ---
-title: Protect Stability Images
+title: Register Stability Images
-excerpt: Learn how to license and protect Stability AI-Generated images on Story.
+excerpt: Learn how to register and protect Stability AI-Generated images on Story.
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-In this tutorial, you will learn how to license and protect Stability AI-Generated images by registering it on Story.
+In this tutorial, you will learn how to register and protect Stability AI-Generated images by registering it on Story.

 ## The Explanation